Arrival & Settling In

 You should plan to arrive in London a week or two before classes begin and before any scheduled in-person orientation activities begin.

 The best time to arrive at Western University is on a weekday, between 9:00 am and 4:00 pm.
-Many university offices (including the IESC) are closed on Saturdays, Sundays, and public/university holidays.
+Many university offices (including Western International) are closed on Saturdays, Sundays, and public/university holidays.
 If you are arriving in December, please note that offices at Western University are closed over the winter break (approximately December 23 to early January) and January 1 is a public holiday.

 Setting Up Your Home